AN 2102 Human Neuroanatomy

 CE 2203 Integrated Clinical Practice

-Utilizing a case based approach, learning from across the program is integrated as clinical reasoning skills are applied to current clinical and practical issues in chiropractic.
-An enhanced appreciation for evidence based care within a biopsychosocial model is encouraged.
+Utilizing a case-based approach, learning from across the program is integrated as clinical reasoning skills are applied to current clinical and practical issues in chiropractic.
+An enhanced appreciation for evidence-based care within a biopsychosocial model is encouraged.
+Clinical skills and knowledge are reinforced through observation in the clinic and experiences in the Simulation Laboratory, HPD, OSCE, Experiential Learning Sessions and Grand Rounds.

 CP 2203 Foundations of Spinal Manipulation and Manual Therapies

 The existing evidence for theoretical models by which spinal manipulative therapy [SMT] exerts its clinical effects, and the biological mechanisms underpinning this model are investigated with the support of current literature.
 Strengths, weaknesses and knowledge gaps in the research, and the potential future directions of research in order to explain other effects of manual therapy with a primary emphasis on SMT are discussed.
-The conceptualization of the CMCC Model of Care for various professional and lay audiences and the entrepreneurial skills necessary to operate a chiropractic clinic continue to be developed.
+The conceptualization of the CMCC Model of Care for various professional and lay audiences and the entrepreneurial skills necessary to operate a chiropractic clinic are presented.

 CT 2204 Chiropractic Skills II